Ask me about commissions!

 Q: Why are your plushies so expensive?

-A: When you commission an artist to make a plush, you have to understand all the materials that go into making it; fabric, thread, embroidery supplies, stuffing, etc. Also take into account that each plush takes nearly a full work day (9am-5pm) to complete.
+A: When you commission an artist to make a plush, you have to understand all the materials that go into making it; fabric, thread, embroidery supplies, stuffing, etc. Also take into account that each plush takes nearly a full work day (9am-5pm) to complete, sometimes several days at a time.
 You also have to keep in mind that in my case, this is my primary source of income!
 I work full time as a seamstress and artist, so any commission money I make is the only money I have!
 I have spent countless hours developing my skills as an artist; if you want quality, you have to be able to pay for it!
 As far as cost estimates are concerned, I'd like to quote Makeshiftwings:

 "Here's a controversial topic.
 Material cost is a big factor.
 I use minky fabric which runs $14 a yard.
 Embroidery supplies are VERY expensive (one spool of thread is $5.50!).
 If you take out material costs, and Ebay/Paypal fees which are 14% of the total, what's left is labor fee.
 If I sell a plush for $60, take $20 out for material/fees, and if a plush takes me 10 hours to make, that's $4 an hour.
 That's less than minimum wage.
 No one would work for that.